Florida sales tax guide

 You're registered with the Florida Department of Revenue and you've begun collecting sales tax.
 Remember, those tax dollars don't belong to you.
-As an agent of the state of Florida, your role is that of intermediary to transfer tax dollars from consumers to state and local tax authorities.
+As an agent of the state of Florida, your role is that of intermediary to transfer tax dollars from consumers to the tax authorities.

 How to file

 Once you’ve collected sales tax, you’re required to remit it to the Florida DOR by a certain date.
-The Florida DOR will then distribute it to the appropriate state and local agencies.
+The Florida DOR will then distribute it appropriately.

-Filing a Florida sales tax return is a two-step process comprised of submitting the required sales data (filing the return) and remitting the collected tax dollars (if any) to the Florida Department of Revenue.
+Filing a Florida sales tax return is a two-step process comprised of submitting the required sales data (filing the return) and remitting the collected tax dollars (if any) to the Florida DOR.
 The filing process forces you to detail your total sales in the state, the amount of sales tax collected, and the location of each sale.

 Florida sales tax returns and payments must be remitted at the same time; both have the same due date.